RobinLinus/coins-legacy/bitcoin-lite-network.md

 TL;DR: *"Sync a Bitcoin node by downloading less than a Youtube video"*.
 We introduce a second-layer protocol for endusers to query Bitcoin's blockchain efficiently.
 Our construction works on top of today's bitcoin network and requires no consensus changes.
 In contrast to traditional light *clients* our protocol supports lite *nodes* which contribute resources to the network.

 The only security assumption is that there is at least one honest peer.
-On average, lite nodes sync by downloading just a few MB.
-If there are attackers, nodes can disprove them succinctly.
+In the optimistic case, lite nodes sync by downloading just a few MB.
+Otherwise, nodes can disprove attackers quickly.

 ## Overview: The circle of proofs
 Summary.
 The Lite Network allows Lite Nodes to sync succinctly.
 At its core there are three main concepts: